aws/aws-parallelcluster/docs/source/configuration.rst

 maintain_initial_size
 """""""""""""""""""""
-Boolean flag to set autoscaling group to maintain initial size.
+Boolean flag to set autoscaling group to maintain initial size for schedulers other than awsbatch.

 If set to true, the Auto Scaling group will never have fewer members than the value of initial_queue_size.
 It will still allow the cluster to scale up to the value of max_queue_size.